Chuka is the Labour MP for the Streatham constituency.

 Chuka was selected by Streatham Labour Party to be Labour's parliamentary candidate in March 2008, following the retirement of Keith Hill MP, who had served the constituency since 1992.
 Chuka retained the seat for Labour at the May 2010 General Election, winning 43% of the vote and becoming Streatham's first MP to have grown up in the area.
-He was re-elected at the 2015 General Election with the share of the vote rising to 53%.
+He was re-elected for a third time at the 2017 General Election with a vote share of 68.5% of the vote.

 In 2011 Chuka was appointed as Shadow Secretary of State for Business, Innovation and Skills.
 He left this role in autumn 2015.

 During the European Union Referendum campaign, Chuka campaigned for Britain to remain a member of the EU and was one of the political champions of Britain Stronger IN Europe.

 Chuka is currently Chair of Vote Leave Watch, Chair of the All Party Parliamentary Group on Social Integration, and Chair of the All Party Parliamentary Group on EU Relations.